3,589 total views, 1 views today

-Days of standing in a checkout queue at grocery stores are far behind us now, thanks to the convenience that online grocery services provides as well as to the early adopters that helped spread the awareness when these online services were first released.
+Days of standing in a checkout queue at grocery stores are far behind us now, thanks to the convenience that online grocery services provide as well as to the early adopters that helped spread the awareness when these online services were first released.

-Here are some of the technological trends in grocery shopping that are making tech savvy shoppers reluctant to go back to traditional grocery shopping methods:
+Here are some of the technological trends in grocery shopping that are making tech-savvy shoppers reluctant to go back to traditional grocery shopping methods:

 Ordering grocery via mobile applications and websites has become a widely popular method of grocery shopping.
 Mainly because of the effort and time it saves.

-For example, Webvan was one of the initial online grocery stores, that went bankrupt because of following reasons:
+For example, Webvan was one of the initial online grocery stores, that went bankrupt because of the following reasons: